 Data collected by national (NOP) or sub regional observer programmes (SOP) on ROP trips, (original hard copy or unaltered scanned copy) will be sent to the Commission designated data provider (SPC) or to the Commission Secretariat as soon as practical after the return of an observer from their trip.
-(Within 100 days of the observer disembarking purse seine vessels and within 120 days of the observer disembarking longline vessels and carrier vessels transhipping on the high seas.)
+(Within 100 days of the observer disembarking purse seine vessels and within 120 days of the observer disembarking longline vessels and within 90 days for transhipment carriers on the high seas.